-Check the fluid level in the service brake master cylinder(s) located under the access panel on the left side of the firewall.
-667C cable and grapple skidders have two service brake master cylinders except 667C machines: S/N 503B-101 thru 975-CAC, 504B-101 thru 1095-CAC, 534B-101 thru 595-CAC, 509B-101 thru 930-CAC, and 510B-101 thru 1145-CAC which have only one master cylinder in the same location.
+Check the fluid level in the service brake master cylinder reservoir located under the access panel on the left side of the firewall.
+668D cable and grapple skidders have two service brake master cylinders.
 Maintain the fluid levels to within 6 mm (1⁄2 in) of the top of each master cylinder.
-Each master cylinder operates independently from the other and must be serviced as separate systems:
+Each master cylinder operates independently from the other and must be serviced as separate systems.

-WARNING: Use ONLY Approved Automatic Transmission Fluid to fill these master cylinder(s).
+WARNING: Use ONLY CLARK Approved Automatic Transmission Fluid to fill these master cylinders.